liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the car component industry
 1. important for the future prosperity of our country
 1. delicate
-1. to file an appeal
 1. one may be poor but never ceases to be ambitious
 1. let me put it this way
 1. arouse public indignation
 1. many people living in remote areas are ignorant
 1. ambient/ambivalent
 1. win the world championship
-1. a great magnet for foreign tourists
 1. once favourable conditions are created
 1. we live in an era of global communication
 1. there are no definitive answers for this problem